dongliu/traveler/views/docs/template/header.md

 ## Templates

-**Audience: traveler users, especially process owner**
+**Audience: traveler users, especially process template owner**

-Before create travelers, a user needs to design a template and release it in the traveler application.
-A traveler template mimics the paper traveler so that a process owner defines the sequence of actions, include action instructions if need, and specify the data to be collected in each step.
+Before creating travelers, a user needs to design a template and release it in the traveler application.
+A traveler template mimics the paper traveler so that a process owner defines the sequence of actions and specifies the data to be collected in each step.